-3.3 Study population
+3.2 Study population

 The study looked at a population of 100 people.
-This included the top management, employees as well as the clients of Wekembe SACCO clients Nangabo branch.
+This included the top management, employees as well as the clients of Oleba SACCO northern branch.

-3.4 Sample size
+3.3 Sample size

 The sample size was 80 which the researcher determined using the Krejcie and Morgan table (1970).
-According to Morgan, a population of 100 people should have a sample of 80 people because it is sufficient.
+According to Morgan, a population of 100 people should have a sample of 80 people to be sufficient.
 Since the research involved in depth case study which required methodology such as interviews and questionnaires, there was a larger homogeneity within the population.
 The sample size was selected using random numbers table thus a sample size being a function of both statistical consideration and non statistical consideration.
-Statistical consideration included the nature of population and the non statistical consideration included the nature of respondents and other field conditions.
+Statistical consideration included the nature of respondents and other field conditions.

-3.5 Sampling procedure
+3.4 Sampling procedure

 Stratified sampling, a random sampling technique was used where the study population was divided into two strata namely; the financial institution management as well as the beneficiaries of the institution which were the local population.

 Stratified random sampling was used because each element in the sample was given an equal chance of being selected hence reducing the biases in selecting of elements within the sample.
-It also ensures that each stratum is represented in the sample and each sample can be kept small in size without losing its accuracy (Neville hunt and Sidney Tyrrell, 2001).
+It also ensured that each stratum is represented in the sample and each sample can be kept small in size without losing its accuracy (Neville hunt and Sidney Tyrrell, 2001).

-3.6 Sampling design
+3.5 Sampling design